Animation

 ]

-Variables make up the keys of the items in the objects in the "animations" list.
+The keys of the objects in the "animations" list are the targets for their value's expression.
 They are strings that refer to different values that control an entity.

 Model variables

-Model variables are specified in the format <model>.<variable_name>.
+Model variables are specified in the format MODEL_TARGET.MODEL_VARIABLE.
+They refer to specific parts of the model.

 Model variable names